Position

 • Bachelor's degree in Journalism, Communications, or a related field.

-• Proven experience as a News Producer or similar role in a media organization.
+• Proven experience as a News Producer or in a similar role within a news organization.

-• Strong understanding of news production processes and digital media platforms.
+• Strong understanding of news production processes and digital media trends.

 Is becoming a News Producer a good career path?